nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 blake2b(\text{nonce} || \text{prev_block_hash}) \ge \text{threshold}
 $$

-Currently the mainnet's threshold is `0xffffffc000000000`.
+Currently the mainnet's base threshold is `0xffffffc000000000`.
 When running a node the work is automatically calculated for you, but options exist for delegating work generation to [work peers](/running-a-node/configuration/#work_peers) and allowing GPU acceleration by [enabling OpenCL](/running-a-node/configuration/#opencl_enable).
+With the addition of Dynamic PoW and rework in V19.0, the threshold used to calculate work can vary under certain conditions.

 !!! info
-    Any random nonce has a $1.49 * 10^{-8}$ chance of being a correct solution.
+    At the base threshold, any random nonce has a $1.49 * 10^{-8}$ chance of being a correct solution.
 This results in an average of $67,108,864$ guesses to generate a valid nonce that requires only a single blake2b hash to validate.

 #### First Account Block